Looking for a pretty way to display and organize your Cricut Tools?

 I am not a super pro Cricut crafter by any means, but I still wanted to find a way to keep my tools handy, up away from my toddler’s reach, and displayed nicely in my new office!

-One day the inspiration hit to take an old picture frame I had laying around and DIY a Cricut Tool Organizer rather than buying the materials to make those popular Peg Board Tool Hangers I have seen around Pinterest.
+One day the organization idea hit to take an old picture frame I had laying around and DIY a Cricut Tool Organizer rather than buying the materials to make those popular Peg Board Tool Hangers I have seen around Pinterest.

 So first off you may be wondering in a general sense what are some ways to organize all those little tools that are neccessary for weeding, and doing Cricut projects?

 There are many organization ideas out there – my idea being just one of them!
 Some other fun ideas I have seen floating around are…

 - Pegboards: people use framed pegboards to hang weeding tools, brayers, scrapers, and other cutting tools (such as rotary blades, rulers, precision knives, etc)